coderefinery/git-collaborative/_episodes/01-remotes.md

 'Note about fast-forwards' section of 'git push --help' for details.
 ```

-It will work only for one participant.
+The push only worked for one participant.
 Why?

 *remote*: ![]({{ site.baseurl }}/img/centralized/06-remote.svg)